linode/docs/docs/applications/containers/kubernetes/how-to-deploy-istio-with-kubernetes/index.md

 ## Before You Begin

-Familiarize yourself with Kubernetes with our series [A Beginner's Guide to Kubernetes](/docs/applications/containers/kubernetes/beginners-guide-to-kubernetes/) and [Advantaged of Using Kubernetes](/docs/applications/containers/kubernetes/kubernetes-use-cases/).
+Familiarize yourself with Kubernetes using our series [A Beginner's Guide to Kubernetes](/docs/applications/containers/kubernetes/beginners-guide-to-kubernetes/) and [Advantages of Using Kubernetes](/docs/applications/containers/kubernetes/kubernetes-use-cases/).

-## Setup Your Kubernetes Cluster
+## Create Your Kubernetes Cluster

-There are many ways to setup a Kubernetes cluster.
+There are many ways to create a Kubernetes cluster.
 This guide will use the Linode k8s-alpha CLI.

-To set it up, see the [How to Deploy Kubernetes on Linode with the k8s-alpha CLI](https://www.linode.com/docs/applications/containers/kubernetes/how-to-deploy-kubernetes-on-linode-with-k8s-alpha-cli/) and follow the steps up until the Create a Cluster section.
+1. To set it up the Linode k8s-alpha CLI, see the
+[How to Deploy Kubernetes on Linode with the k8s-alpha CLI](https://www.linode.com/docs/applications/containers/kubernetes/how-to-deploy-kubernetes-on-linode-with-k8s-alpha-cli/) guide and stop before the "Create a Cluster" section.

-1. For this guide you will need 3 worker nodes and one master.
-Now that you have the Linode k8s-alpha CLI ready you can easily deploy a cluster using the following command:
+1. Now that your Linode K8s-alpha CLI is set up, You are ready to create your Kubernetes cluster.
+You will need **3 worker nodes** and **one master** for this guide.
+Create your cluster using the following command:

         linode-cli k8s-alpha create istio-cluster --node-type g6-standard-2 --nodes 3 --master-type g6-standard-2 --region us-east --ssh-public-key $HOME/.ssh/id_rsa.pub

-1. After the cluster is created you should see output that ends similar to this:
+1. After the cluster is created you should see output with a similar success message:

     {{< output >}}
 Apply complete!
 Resources: 5 added, 0 changed, 0 destroyed.